 Jamaica - Market OverviewJamaica - Market Overview

-- Jamaica restructured its domestic debt and undertook an ambitious legislative agenda to enact significant structural reforms.
+· Through the IMF programs, Jamaica restructured its domestic debt and undertook an ambitious legislative agenda to enact significant structural reforms.
 These included the elimination of sector-specific tax incentives and waivers, and improving the business climate.
-Through May 2017, Jamaica has successfully passed its IMF program reviews and was a top ten improver in World Bank’s Doing Business report in 2015 and 2016.
+Through December 2017, Jamaica successfully passed all IMF program reviews and improved 24 spots to 70th in World Bank’s Doing Business report from 2014 to 2018.

-- The country’s macro-economic indicators have been improving since 2013: inflation moderated to a record low of 1.7% for 2016; the Net International Reserves jumped to US$2.7 billion at end 2016, up from US$989 million in March 2013; and, the current account deficit improved from 12.8% of GDP at March 2013 to around 2% at end 2016, the lowest result in almost two decades.
-On February 25, 2016, a new administration was voted into office on a one seat majority and has contunued with the macroeconomic and structural reforms outlined in Jamaica’s IMF reform.
+· In addition, the country’s macro-economic indicators have improved since 2013: inflation moderated to a record low of 5.2% for 2017; the Net International Reserves jumped to US$3.2 billion at end 2017, up from US$1 billion at end December 2013; and, the current account deficit improved from 12.8% of GDP at March 2013 to around 2% at end 2016, the lowest result in almost two decades.

 Jamaica Trade Development and Promotion